wingywing/2023-portfolio/src/projects/vr/vr.md

     <a href="/projects/vr/07.png">
         <figure>
             <img src="/projects/vr/07.png" alt= "Screenshot of the former homescreen design, which is difficult to read due to the background image and small text"/>
-            <figcaption> Screenshot of the former homescreen design, which is difficult to read due to the background image and small text </figcaption>
+            <figcaption> Former homescreen design, which is difficult to read due to the background image and small text </figcaption>
         </figure>
     </a>
     <a href="/projects/vr/08.png">
         <figure>
             <img src="/projects/vr/08.png" alt= "Screenshot of title text (in beige) in the former design, which fails the WCAG colour contrast test"/>
-            <figcaption>Screenshot of title text in the former design, which fails the WCAG colour contrast test</figcaption>
+            <figcaption>Title text in the former design, which fails the WCAG colour contrast test</figcaption>
         </figure>
     </a>
 </div>